rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 be left to The Rustonomicon.

 The Rust Book should probably have a section on uninhabited types, explaining what they are and some of their properties.
-This should section should make mention of the `Inhabited` trait.
+This short section should make mention of the `Inhabited` trait.

 The documentation for `uninitialized` should explain the motivation for these